HL7/cql/input/pages/02-authorsguide.md

 If the onsetDateTime is not present, the result of this expression is <span class="kw">null</span>.
 Furthermore, nulls will in general _propagate_, meaning that if the result of <span class="id">FirstPharyngitis</span> is <span class="kw">null</span>, the result of accessing the <span class="id">onsetDateTime</span> element is also <span class="kw">null</span>.

-For more information on missing information, see the <<03-developersguide.adoc#nullological-operators,Nullological Operators>> section.
+For more information on missing information, see the [Nullological Operators](03-developersguide.adoc#nullological-operators) section.

 ### List Values